DCLMakerSTEAM/PlottingwithPython1/README.md

 Python is the most popular language for data visualization.
 It has a very rich set of tools and documentation.

 For this class you do not need to write any Python code.
+ChatGPT is going to write code for you.
 But, you may run into problems with the code.
 To solve the problems it will be useful to have a feel for what the code is doing.

 Key things to understand:
 * Variables